EberlyODL/chem110houck/week-2/pla-lecture-4.md

 * Recognize the ranges of wavelength of different regions in the electromagnetic spectrum and rank the relative order of wavelength (frequency, photon energy) of different regions in electromagnetic spectrum.
 * Rank the relative order of colors and range of wavelength in the visible spectrum.

+Finally, we

 [ciscode|rev=1|tool=elmsmedia|item=3266|entity_type=node|render=display_mode|display_mode=mediavideo__poster]

+## Click here to return to Canvas to answer a few questions!